BestXerathTR/TgCompanionPlugins/README.md

 Module = getinstalledplugins
 Name = Get Installed Plugins
-Description = Use .plugins to  list all the installed plugins or .plugin name to get the info for a specific plugin Author = Nitan Alexandru Marcel
+Description = Get a list with all of the installed plugins Author = Nitan Alexandru Marcel
 Version = 1.0
 Requirements = telethon

 ```